tsinis/flutter_clock/README.md

 I've made a analog clock variant, with look and feel of, late 18 or early 19 century.
 This is mainly design contest, so, there is **a lot of details and animations inside**, made with [Rive](https://rive.app) (ex Flare) tool.
 > **Note:** design is screen size independent, because all the graphics is made in vectors (not bitmaps), but I have prepared it with 4-6' screen size in mind (so as big as Lenovo's Smart Clock display).

-It has a light theme and a dark theme, **cuckoo bird** and displays sample weather and temperature data, provided from Flutter Clock Helper package.
+It has a light theme and a dark theme, **cuckoo bird, four easter eggs** and displays sample weather and temperature data, provided from Flutter Clock Helper package.
 You can watch a **preview video of it (with main functionality highlight) here:**

 [![Steampunk Flutter Clock](https://i.vimeocdn.com/video/850219016_1280x720.jpg)](https://vimeo.com/tsinis/futterclock)
 [Vimeo](https://vimeo.com/tsinis/futterclock) or [YouTube](http://www.youtube.com/watch?v=DQluq00k9hs)